Fixing Free Chlorine Level (FCL) Problems in Saltwater Swimming Pools

 Causes of High FCL in Saltwater Pools

-FCL tends to get high in indoor pools, where the pool is not very busy and room temperature and water temperature are relatively lower, but the percentage setting in saltwater chlorine generator and/or pump run-time are set too high ending up in more chlorine production and high FCL in the end.
+FCL tends to get high in indoor pools, where the pool is not very busy, and room temperature and water temperature are relatively lower, but the percentage setting in saltwater chlorine generator and pump run-time are set too high, ending up with more chlorine production and high FCL in the end.

-To reduce your FC level, reduce the percentage setting of your saltwater generator and/or pump run-time, which could be high.
+To reduce your FC level, reduce the percentage setting of your saltwater generator and pump run-time, which could be high.

-To avoid a high FCL problem, measure your FCL frequently and adjust the percentage of your SWCG and pumps run-time as appropriate to regulate the amount of FC in your water.
+To avoid a high FCL problem, measure your FCL frequently and adjust the percentage of your SWCG and pump run-time to regulate the amount of FC in your water.

 Causes of Low FCL in Saltwater Pools

-On the other hand, if you have low chlorine in your saltwater pool, that means you are not adjusting your SWCG as required and the percentage is too low to produce enough chlorine to supplement used chlorine in your water.
+On the other hand, if you have low chlorine in your saltwater pool, you are not adjusting your SWCG as required, and the percentage is too low to produce enough chlorine to supplement used chlorine in your water.

 Measure and adjust your Cyanuric acid (Cya) level as required.
-The Ideal level of Cya for a saltwater pool is between 70 - 80ppm and should not go above that otherwise you will have a low FCL problem.
-View this chlorine/Cyanuric acid chart and know the correct Cya levels in a give FCL.
+The Ideal level of Cya for a saltwater pool is between 70 - 80ppm and should stay within that; otherwise, you will have a low FCL problem.
+View this chlorine/Cyanuric acid chart and know the correct Cya levels in a given FCL.

-Measure your Cya level and reduce it if high by draining and refilling part of your pool water, which apart from reverse osmosis, is the only practical way to reduce Cyanuric acid level in your pool.
+Measure your Cya level and reduce it if high by draining and refilling part of your pool water.
+This is the only practical way to reduce the Cyanuric acid level in your pool apart from reverse osmosis.

-2. Early Stages of Algae: Early sign of algae is low FC levels in a swimming pool.
+2. Early Stages of Algae: An early sign of algae is low FC levels in a swimming pool.
 To be sure you are dealing with algae, perform an Overnight Chlorine Loss Test (OCLT).

-OCLT is simply adding a specific amount of chlorine in a pool in the evening and taking the FC reading in the morning to establish the amount of FC used up during the night.
+OCLT is simply adding a specific amount of chlorine in a pool in the evening and taking the FC reading in the morning to establish the amount of FC used at night.

-If the FCL drops by more than 1ppm in the morning, you are dealing with young algae and you need to shock your pool manually but after shutting your SWCG because it cannot produce enough chlorine to clear your water.
+If the FCL drops by more than 1ppm in the morning, you are dealing with young algae, and you need to shock your pool manually after shutting your SWCG because it cannot produce enough chlorine to clear your water.

-3. Chloramine or Ammonia: High chloramine level causes cloudy water with low FCL.
+3. Chloramine or Ammonia: High chloramine levels cause cloudy water with low FCL.
 If you have ammonia in your pool, chloramine levels will be very high in your water and will require a lot of chlorine to get rid of.

-Signs of ammonia in a swimming pool are extremely cloudy water, high combine chlorine levels, low Cyanuric acid levels, low FC level, and high chlorine demand in your water.
+Signs of ammonia in a swimming pool are extremely cloudy water, high combined chlorine levels, low Cyanuric acid levels, low FC levels, and high chlorine demand in your water.

 Just like eliminating chloramine and algae, you need to shut down your SWCG and shock your saltwater pool manually using harsh chlorine to get rid of ammonia in your swimming pool.

 4. Calcium Buildups in Your Salt Cells: Chlorine is produced in the salt cell of a Chlorine Generator.
-However, since Calcium is used in the production of chlorine, Calcium scales always form and accumulate in the salt cell plates hindering sufficient production of chlorine that is introduced in the pool, leading to low free chlorine levels in your pool.
+However, since Calcium is used in chlorine production, Calcium scales always form and accumulate in the salt cell plates, hindering sufficient chlorine production and leading to low free chlorine levels in your pool.

-To avoid Calcium buildups in your chlorine generator's salt cells, you need to regularly inspect and clean your salt cell plates when you see white calcium flakes or scales in your pool to avoid low chlorine production.
+To avoid Calcium buildups in your chlorine generator's salt cells, you must regularly inspect and clean your salt cell plates when you see white calcium flakes or scales in your pool to avoid low chlorine production.

 Older Post Newer Post